aus-ref-clim-data-nci/shapefiles/README.md

 ## Shapefiles

-The repository contains information about commonly used shapefiles in the Australian climate research community.
+The repository contains information about commonly used shapefiles for climate research in Australia.

 #### Australia